7 Best Places to Live in New York with a Dog in 2025

 Depending on the landlord's system, this can be a physical form or done online.

-The application will be processed and your credit history pulled.
+The application will be processed, and your credit history will be pulled.

 Your Credit Score

-Nearly 100% of landlords in New York will want to know your credit score before renting an apartment to you, so, it's one of the critical components that will determine your eligibility.
+Nearly 100% of landlords in New York will want to know your credit score before renting an apartment to you, so it's one of the critical components determining your eligibility.

 Your credit rating can establish whether or not you are a good payer.

-If you have paid your credit card bills on time, you are likely to pay rent on time.
+If you have paid your credit card bills on time, you will likely pay rent on time.

-A credit rating between 650 to 700 is considered good and will likely qualify you for an apartment, although some landlords require excellent credit (750 and up).
+A credit rating between 650 and 700 is considered good and will likely qualify you for an apartment, although some landlords require excellent credit (750 and up).

 Income Documentation